hotio/website/docs/containers/scrutiny.md

     -v /<host_folder_config>:/config \
     hotio/scrutiny
 ```

-The [highlighted](https://hotio.dev/containers/scrutiny) variables are all optional, the values you see are the defaults.

 For the environment variable `MODE` you can pick the values `both`, `web` or `collector` to enable the desired operating mode (see below).
 The `INTERVAL` variable defines the amount of time in seconds between collector runs, the metrics are pushed to the webinterface located at `API_ENDPOINT`.
 When passing through NVMe devices you'll probably have to use `--cap-add SYS_ADMIN` instead of `--cap-add SYS_RAWIO`.